We thrive on solving complex urban problems in intelligent, pragmatic ways.

 yang at utiledesign.com

-Jessy joined Utile in 2018 as an architectural and urban designer.
-He has led a diverse range of urban-scale projects that harness private interests for public realm benefits, including the Littleton Common Form-Based Code (incorporated into town law 2021), the Boston Coastal Flood Resilience Design Guidelines and Overlay District (completed 2021), the Harvard Allston Enterprise Research Campus Phase 1 (completed 2022), the Houston Gulfton Affordable Housing Plan (completed 2022), and the Raleigh Dorothea Dix Park Building and Site Analysis (on-going).
-Jessy is also involved in Utile’s JEDI external mentorship and volunteer initiatives.
+Jessy is a senior architectural and urban designer at Utile.
+He is well versed in the design and metrics of building typology, complete streets, form-based zoning, and contemporary urban development.
+Since joining Utile in 2018, Jessy has led a diverse range of urban-scale projects that harness private interests for public realm benefits, including the Houston Concept Neighborhood Framework Plan (2023), the Assembly Square Marketplace Redevelopment Plan (on-going), the Fenway-Kenmore Transportation Action Plan (on-going), the Littleton Common Form-Based Code (incorporated 2021), and the Boston Coastal Flood Resilience Design Guidelines and Overlay District (2021).
 Jessy holds a Bachelor of Architecture from Rice University and a Master of Architecture in Urban Design from the Harvard University Graduate School of Design, where he received the Award for Outstanding Leadership in Urban Design.
 Prior to Utile, Jessy has worked at CAZA Architects, Machado Silvetti, Asakura Robinson Company, and Page Southerland Page.
-In addition to practice, Jessy has taught design studios at the Boston Architectural College, Boston College, and is currently teaching an urbanism studio at Northeastern University.
+In addition to practice, Jessy has taught design studios at the Boston Architectural College, Boston College, and Northeastern University.